hiravgandhi/angularjs-rails/README.md

 ## IMPORTANT: Requesting upgrades for new Angular.js versions

-Thanks to Nick Clark, we have an auto-upgrader that will upgrade the package to the latest version.
 To request that the latest version of Angular.JS be pushed as a gem to RubyGems, please create a new issue instead of pull requests.